paradise-fi/divine/doc/manual/dios.md

 DiOS provides a POSIX-compatible filesystem implementation.
 As there are no real I/O operations allowed, DiOS *Virtual File System* (VFS) operates on top of a filesystem snapshot.
-Effect of all operations performed by the VFS is not propagated back to host.
-Snapshots are created by DIVINE just before DiOS boots.
+The effect of all operations performed by the VFS is not propagated back to the host.
+Snapshots are created by DIVINE just before DiOS boots;
-To create a snapshot of a directory, the command line option `--capture {vfsdir}` can be used. `{vfsdir}` is a `:`-separated list of up to three
+to create a snapshot of a directory, the command line option `--capture {vfsdir}` can be used, where `{vfsdir}` is a `:`-separated list of up to three
 options:

     - Path to a directory.
 Mandatory.